The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 • Supported frame rate: 30FPS and less.

-• Clipchamp recommended export resolution: 1080p.
+• Clipchamp recommended export resolution: 1080p video resolution.

 5. LinkedIn Video DM